Co-Parenting Apps – What’s recommended in Australia?

 In the aftermath of separation, communication breakdown is often what fuels escalating conflict between parents.
 While some parents excel at managing their communication, others can struggle.
 For the later, valuable assistance can be found in applications that help keep interactions direct, focused, and, in some cases, legally documented for potential court use.

-We’ve curated a list of the five co-parenting apps most commonly used which may alleviate some of the stress associated with co-parenting and family law disputes.
+We’ve curated a list of the six co-parenting apps most commonly used which may alleviate some of the stress associated with co-parenting and family law disputes.

 AppClose stands out as a widely embraced co-parenting app.
-It is free and so often included in Orders made by the Federal Circuit and Family Court of Australia.
+It used to be free and so was often included in Orders made by the Federal Circuit and Family Court of Australia.
 It offers features such as multi-functional calendars, communication tools (including group chat and video calls), and a robust record-keeping system.
 The app also facilitates requests, expense management, and ensures data integrity by preventing unilateral deletion.
+However, in 2025, fees were introduced, costing USD 8.99 per month.

 Learn more about AppClose or download it here.